NATIONAL ENERGY BOARD

 Most of the electricity produced in Canada is hydro generated, meaning that they already have natural storage medium and will not be so inclined toward renewable solar and wind energy, until they exceed the capacity of stored water in dams.

-Canada exports nearly 9% of the electricity it generates to the United States.
+Canada exports nearly 9% of the electricity it generates to the United States via grid transmission lines.
 There are 34 active major international transmission lines connecting Canada to the U.S. 67% of Canada’s electricity comes from renewable sources and 82% from non-GHG emitting sources.
 Canada is the world’s second largest producer of hydroelectricity: Hydro-Quebec, Hydro One, BC Hydro and Toronto Hydro.

 While their hydroelectric projects are commendable, other energy operations such as Suncor Energy's oil sands operations had the sixth highest greenhouse gas emissions in Canada.
 While Suncor has reduced the greenhouse gas emissions intensity of its oil sands operations by more than 50% since 1990, total greenhouse gas emissions from the company's operations have increased because of growing oil sands production.
 Hopefully, as the rest of the world converts to electric vehicles, oil production will reduce.